Wisdom Teeth

 • Over the counter ibuprofen (usually 600mg) can be taken in addition unless you are unable to take NSAID’s.

 • It is best to stagger the dosing of Norco and Ibuprofen.
 They can both be taken every 6 hours.
-Therefore, take either Lortab or Ibuprofen every three hours.
+Therefore, take either Norco or Ibuprofen every three hours.

 Nausea & Vomiting